-Mr. Bonavia has over 20 years' experience in the Financial Services Industry in Gibraltar, initially as a Financial Advisor of the only overseas branch of a UK Building Society and later as an International Financial Manager of the European office of Lloyds Bank.
-The latter role consisted of advising high net worth clients all over Europe on their banking and investment needs.
+Mr. Bonavia has over 20 years' experience in the Financial Services Industry in Gibraltar as a Financial Adviser of the only overseas branch of a UK Building Society's and later as and International Financial Manager of the European office of one of the UK top 4 banks.
+The latter role consisted of advising high net worth clients all over Europe for their banking and investment needs.

-In March 2012, Mr. Bonavia joined the Company as Head of Broking leading the Broking arm in Gibraltar.
-Over the last few years, his role has changed significantly, taking on a business development role, and overseeing the underwriting functions in Gibraltar and providing technical support for the operation in Malta.
-Furthermore, Mr. Bonavia acts as the liaison for the Company's brokers and business introducers.
+In March 2012, he joined Argus group and indeed the General Insurance Industry as Head of Broking leading the Broking arm in Gibraltar.
+His role has changed significantly in the last few years taking over a business development role with AICEL.
+Alex oversees the underwriting functions in Gibraltar and provides technical support for the operation in Malta.
+Furthermore, Mr. Bonavia acts as the liaison for AICEL brokers and business introducers.